Rdatatable/data.table/README.md

   36. Issues on merges involving `factor` columns with `NA` and merging `factor` with `character` type with non-identical levels are both fixed.
 Closes [#499](https://github.com/Rdatatable/data.table/issues/499) and [#945](https://github.com/Rdatatable/data.table/issues/945).
 Thanks to @AbielReinhart and @stewbasic for the minimal examples.

+  37. `as.data.table(ll)` returned a `data.table` with 0-rows when the first element of the list has 0-length, for e.g., `ll = list(NULL, 1:2, 3:4)`.
+This is now fixed by removing those 0-length elements.
+Closes [#842](https://github.com/Rdatatable/data.table/issues/842).
+Thanks to @Rick for the nice minimal example.

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).